rubenhortas/rubenhortas.github.io/_drafts/2023-07-28-hmv-principle-walkthrough.md

 img_path: /assets/img/posts/
 ---

-Lastly I've been acting (gladly) as beta tester for my friend Kaian.
+Lastly I've been acting (gladly) as beta tester for my friend [Kaian](https://kaianperez.github.io).
-Kaian did the Principle box for HackMyVm and I was one of the chosen to test it.
+[Kaian](https://kaianperez.github.io) did the Principle box for [HackMyVm](https://hackmyvm.eu/) and I was one of the chosen to test it.
-It was a very fun machine and it was a great experience help to do it.
+It was a very fun machine and it was a great experience help him to do it.
-I have to say that there is A LOT of work behind each one of this little machines.
+I have to say that there is **A LOT** of work behind each one of this little machines.

-Although Principle is an easy level machine, I have to admit that I learned a few things along the way.
+Although `Principle` is an easy level machine, I have to admit that I learned a few things along the way.

-And, as I completed the box, I have earned the right to write the path I followed to complete it ;)
+And, as I completed the box, I have earned the right to write my walkthrough ;)

 # Annotations